-How does it work?
+How does a business cash advance work?

 Also known as a merchant cash advance, this kind of financing is not, strictly speaking, a loan because the receiver is essentially selling future sales to the financing company at a discounted rate.
 The amount of future sales being sold, along with the discount rate and the repayment percentage is all agreed up front.
 Repayments are then automatically made at the agreed percentage of future sales.